logicaldoc/benchmark/README.md

+# LogicalDOC Benchmark #

-LogicalDOC Benchmark is a tool to load and test LogicalDOC performances on a single-server environment or on a Cluster.
+LogicalDOC Benchmark is a tool to load and test [LogicalDOC](https://www.logicaldoc.com/) performances on a single-server environment or on a Cluster.

 You have to configure the tool by editing the file **conf/context.properties**

-To launch the tests, make sure to have Java installed and do as follows:
+To launch the tests, make sure to have Java 17 installed and do as follows:

 Windows:<br/>
 `C> load.bat`